viam-modules/raspberry-pi/README.md

 * `viam:raspberry-pi:rpi1` - Configure a Raspberry Pi 1 board
 * `viam:raspberry-pi:rpi0` - Configure a Raspberry Pi 0 board
 * `viam:raspberry-pi:rpi0_2` - Configure a Raspberry Pi 0 2 W board
 * `viam:raspberry-pi:rpi-servo` - Configure a servo controlled by the GPIO pins on the board.
+Note this model is not supported on the rpi5 board.

 ## Requirements